lgibelli/singularity-docs/index.rst

 | You can make changes to the container (assuming you have the proper
   permissions to do so) but those changes will disappear as soon as you exit.
-To make your changes persistent across sessions, use the option.
+To make your changes persistent across sessions, use the ``--writable`` option.
   It’s also a good practice to shell into your container as root to ensure you have permissions to write where you like.